This Christmas Puppy Chow is the perfect snack for the holiday season—festive and fun, and brimming with crunchy chocolate-peanut butter goodness!

 - Kid-Friendly: Kids love Puppy Chow (or Muddy Buddies, or Monkey Munch, or Reindeer Chow—whatever you prefer to call it!).
 Plus, this recipe is so simple that kids of all ages can help.

-- Customizable for Any Holiday: I love Puppy Chow with red and green M&Ms for Christmas, but you could easily make a Hanukkah Puppy Chow with blue and white M&Ms. Or, try my 4th of July Puppy Chow for some red, white, and blue fun.
+- Customizable for Any Holiday: Puppy Chow with red and green M&Ms is the perfect recipe for Christmas, but you could easily make a Hanukkah Puppy Chow with blue and white M&Ms. Or, try my 4th of July Puppy Chow for some red, white, and blue fun.

-- Rice Chex: These are a standard for making puppy chow, and there’s usually even a recipe on the box.
+- Rice Chex Cereal: These are a standard for making puppy chow, and there’s usually even a recipe on the box.
 But you can use Crispix as well if you can’t find Rice Chex.

 - Cocoa Powder: Traditionally, the chocolate-peanut butter-covered Chex are just tossed in powdered sugar, but I like to cut the sweetness of the sugar a bit by adding cocoa powder.
 You can use whatever cocoa powder you prefer, and Dutch-processed or regular cocoa powder both work fine.